adobe/reactor-developer-docs/api/reference/1.0/app_configurations/list.md

 {% labels %}

 Retrieve the App Configurations owned by the specified Company.
+Icons can be included with a query parameter `?include=icon`

 {% filters app_configuration %}